-Local Rule 9014-1(f)(1) Motion-Hearing Required.
+Local Rule 9014-1(f)(1) Motion-No Opposition Filed.

 Sufficient Notice Provided.
-The Proof of Service states that the Motion and supporting pleadings were served on Debtor (pro se)], Chapter 7 Trustee, and Office of the United States Trustee on December 14, 2017.
-By the court's calculation, 28 days' notice was provided.
+The Proof of Service states that the Motion and supporting pleadings were served on Debtor, Debtor's Attorney, Chapter 7 Trustee, and Office of the United States Trustee on January 25, 2018.
+By the court's calculation, 42 days' notice was provided.
 28 days' notice is required.

 The Motion for Relief from the Automatic Stay has been set for hearing on the notice required by Local Bankruptcy Rule 9014-1(f)(1).
 Failure of the respondent and other parties in interest to file written opposition at least fourteen days prior to the hearing as required by Local Bankruptcy Rule 9014-1(f)(1)(B) is considered to be the equivalent of a statement of nonopposition.
 Cf. Ghazali v.
 Moran, 46 F.3d 52, 53 (9th Cir.
 1995) (upholding a court ruling based upon a local rule construing a party's failure to file opposition as consent to grant a motion).
-The defaults of the non-responding parties and other parties in interest are entered.
+Further, because the court will not materially alter the relief requested by the moving party, an actual hearing is unnecessary.
+See Law Offices of David A. Boone v.
+Derham-Burk (In re Eliapo), 468 F.3d 592, 602 (9th Cir.
+2006).
+Therefore, the defaults of the non-responding parties and other parties in interest are entered.
+Upon review of the record, there are no disputed material factual issues, and the matter will be resolved without oral argument.
+The court will issue its ruling from the parties' pleadings.